pac4j/pac4j/README.md

 ### Implementation

-`pac4j` is a powerful and easy security engine which can be used in many ways.
+`pac4j` is a powerful yet easy security engine which can be used in many ways.

 To secure your Java web application, a good implementation is to create two filters: one to protect urls, the other one to receive callback calls for stateful authentication processes ("indirect clients").